-BBS LIGHTING is a leading international manufacturer and developer of high-end LED lighting, including Interchangeable Phosphor Technology and LED Light Engines for television, theatre and movie production lighting.
+BB&S LIGHTING™ is a leading international manufacturer and developer of high-end LED lighting, including Remote Phosphor Technology and LED Light Engines for television, theater and feature film lighting.

-Top Lighting Designer tests new AREA 48 LED lights from BBS Lighting
+Top Lighting Designer tests new AREA 48 Soft LED lights from BBS Lighting

 Lighting Designer Todd Heater is often called upon to light up to 100 setups a day when he’s working on commercials or music videos such as the currently running Beyoncé, Lady Gaga, and Rolling Stones videos, where the musicians’ time is gold.
 So when he tested the new AREA 48 LED lights from BBS Lighting, it was a real-world trial run.